Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 C5

-These patients require help in transfers from bed to chair and so forth, and for assistance with bladder and bowel management.
-Bathing and dressing, especially in the lower part also require assistance.
+- Need assistance with bladder and bowel management, bathing and dressing especially in the lower part also require assistance.

 C6

-These people can use elbows and writs and are able to grasp objects with support.
+- Can use elbows and wrists and are able to grasp objects with support.

 Some are able to transfer themselves without help using a slide board.